blab/cartography/docs/index.md

 PCA: There were visually identifiable clusters within the data (Figure 1B), with the PCA output largely recapitulating patterns already seen in the phylogenetic tree.
 Overall, the graph segmented well with the most divergent clades, such as 3c3.A, being most distant in the PCA plot from clades more related, such as clade 3c2.A, A1, A1a, and A1b.
-In the euclidean and Hamming distance scatter plot for PCA (Figure 2A), the points are at a constant distance from the LOESS line as genetic distance increases.
+In the Euclidean and Hamming distance scatterplot for PCA (Figure 2A), the points are at a constant distance from the LOESS line as genetic distance increases.
-This correlation’s fit can be expressed through the scatterplot's Pearson Coefficient of .695.
+This correlation’s fit can be expressed through the scatterplot's Pearson Coefficient of .693.
 The LOESS line was fairly linear, which, given that PCA retains global patterns and therefore translates genetic distance as accurately to euclidean distance as possible, upholds preexisting beliefs about the algorithm.
 The Pearson Coefficient distribution from PCA had a mean of _____ and a standard deviation of ____, which _____.
 Euclidean distance can be used with some confidence to distinguish strains from similar and different clades (Figure 3A).
 In Figure 3A, the majority of the within clade relationships displayed in the KDE density curve is at lower distances than the density of the between clade relationships.
-The overlap between the two curves is similar to the overlap between the genetic curves, meaning the PCA embedding euclidean distance can be used as an indicator of strain relationship status with as much confidence as the raw similarity matrix.
+The median to median ratio between the within and between curves is 1:26, meaning the PCA is good at compartementalizing the data based on genetic distance.
 These observations reveal that the embedding did not change the structure of the data, but instead exaggerated distances on a global scale to make the data more visually useful.
 However, the data did not seem to show any new patterns of information and clustered the data points almost identically to the tree; similar distance and placement of clade clusters corroborates this hypothesis.
 The threshold distance value calculated using the SVM run on PCA gave a confusion matrix with a Matthews Correlation Coefficient of _______, which ________.

 MDS: MDS, while there are visually identifiable clusters in the embedding, has most of the strains and clusters overlapping each other in a single mass in the middle of the graph (Figure 1C).
-In particular, the clusters of clades A2/re, A1, A2, A1b/135N, and A1b/135K all overlapped, as they are the most genetically similar clades based on when they diverged from eachother according to the tree.
+In particular, the clusters of clades A2/re, A1, A2, A1b/135N, and A1b/135K all overlapped, as they are the most genetically similar clades based on when they diverged from each other in the tree.
-In the Euclidean and Hamming distance scatterplot (Figure 2B), the points stay relatively close to the LOESS curve, and the points correlation according to the LOESS line is corroborated by the Pearson Coefficient of .633 for the plot.
+In the Euclidean and Hamming distance scatterplot (Figure 2B), the points stay relatively close to the LOESS curve, and the points' correlation according to the LOESS line is corroborated by the Pearson Coefficient of .468 for the plot.
-The LOESS line of the plot is fairly linear, with a steeper slop at a genetic distance of 30.
+The LOESS line of the plot is fairly linear, with a steeper slope starting from a genetic distance of 30.
-This overall structure of the data points of splaying until a genetic distance of 35 and following a linear pattern at higher genetic distances means MDS tries to preserve genetic distances between clades, and puts strains at lower genetic distances from each other at closer together, augmenting local patterns while stil preserving global structure.
+This overall structure of the data points of splaying from the best fit line until a genetic distance of 35 and following a linear pattern at higher genetic distances means MDS tries to preserve genetic distances between clades, and puts strains at lower genetic distances closer together, augmenting local patterns while stil preserving global structure.
 Euclidean distance is fairly accurate at distinguishing viruses from similar and different clades (Figure 3B).
-In Figure 3B, the within density in the violin plot is concentrated in lower distances, and this is also seen in the density of the between clade violin plot.
+In Figure 3B, the bulk of within clade relationships are defined from -2 to 0, and between clade at 0 and above.
+The median ratio of 1:12 corroborates this finding, with MDS doing a fairly good job of compartementalizing the clade statuses by Euclidean distance.
-Because the MDS embedding put all the data points in a central mass in the middle of the embedding, this finding is not surprising.
+Because the MDS embedding concentrates all data points in a central mass, MDS tends to maintain global patterns, meaning Euclidean distance isn't as strong an indicator of clade status as other algorithms.
-Quantitatively, this inaccuracy can be described by the P-value of ___________
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.761 and an accuracy of 0.929, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.

-t-SNE: The t-SNE embedding was very accurate at clustering the data by genetic diversity. t-SNE also found a clade breakpoint previously unseen; one of the clades (A1b/131K) was split into three clusters that, when looking at NextStrain’s updated Ha phylogeny, slices the clade in three clean pieces.
+t-SNE: The t-SNE embedding was very accurate at clustering the data by genetic diversity. t-SNE went beyond compartementalizing by clade, and actually revealed a stronger understanding of hierarchical structure and resemblance to the tree produced for the data.
-Looking at newly defined branches in Nextstrain, the “slicing” in the embedding revealed patterns in the tree that were not seen, and this foreshadows Cartography’s possible competency with pinpointing future clade break points.
+In particular, t-SNE split A1b into three clusters, which were lineages directly or incredibly related to each other, revealing a tuning to local patterns not seen in PCA and MDS.
-In the euclidean and Hamming distance scatterplot for t-SNE (Figure 2C), the points splay out from the LOESS line as genetic distance increases.
+In the Euclidean and Hamming distance scatterplot for t-SNE (Figure 2C), the points splay out from the LOESS line as genetic distance increases.
-The data’s correlation to the LOESS line can be expressed through the scatterplot's Pearson Coefficient of .427.
+The data’s correlation to the LOESS line can be expressed through the scatterplot's Pearson Coefficient of .269.
 This increasing divergence between genetic and euclidean distance is characteristic of an embedding that exposes local patterns in the data over global structure.
 Euclidean distance is a fairly strong measure for distinguishing strains as between or within clades.
-The density of the within violin plot was mostly concentrated at lower euclidean distances while the between clade violin plot’s density was at higher euclidean distances (Figure 3C).
-The medians given by the within vs between plots were also fairly distant from each other.
-The P-value corroborates this accuracy, ____________
+The KDE density plot for t-SNE's within vs between clade statuses had a strong correlation to each other, with a median ratio of 1:9, reveals this understanding (Figure 3C).
+While the value is smaller than PCA and MDS, the KDE plots for those embeddings were skewed by the "outlier" clades, which PCA placed very far away from the other clades.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.636 and an accuracy of 0.791, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information. t-SNE, in it's ability to reveal broader patterns about the data, places points from the same clade farther from each other in some instances, and this also skews the results from the SVM.

 UMAP: The UMAP embedding did a very accurate job clustering the data by genetic diversity.
-There was some overlap between A2/re and A2, and a few data points in the wrong cluster, but overall the UMAP projection densely packed together strains within a clade and put lots of distance for strains between clades.
+UMAP places similar datapoints incredibly close together, which can make it hard to view hierarchical structure as seen in t-SNE.
-The data points did splay out from the LOESS line in the beginning, but far less so compared to t-SNE - the more distinguishing characteristics were the clusters shown in the scatter plot itself, revealing UMAP’s approach to visualizing local and global patterns equally (Figure 2D).
+In the Euclidean vs Hamming distance scatterplot, the data points did splay out from the LOESS line in lower genetic distances, but far less so compared to t-SNE - the more distinguishing characteristics were the clusters shown in the scatter plot itself, with one cluster of points at euclidean distances less that 15, and another at distances above 20, revealing UMAP’s approach to visualizing local patterns while still preserving the globality of the data by keeping ratio between genetic and euclidean distance constant (Figure 2D).
-The correlation of the data points to the LOESS line is described by UMAP’s Pearson Coefficient of .369.
+The correlation of the data points to the LOESS line is described by UMAP’s Pearson Coefficient of .615.
-The LOESS line plateaus at a genetic distance of 30, revealing that UMAP sets a threshold for genetic diversity and keeps all points above that threshold the same distance apart in euclidean space.
+The LOESS line decreases in slope at a genetic distance of 30, revealing that at higher genetic distances, UMAP puts them closer together, which coincides with the expectations for the algorithm.
 Euclidean distance is a strong measure for distinguishing strains as between or within clades.
-The density of the within violin plot was almost completely concentrated at euclidean distances lower than 10 while the between clade violin plot’s density was above that distance (Figure 3D).
-This accuracy can we quantified through the P-value of ________________
+In Figure 3B, the bulk of within clade relationships are defined from -2 to -1, and between clade at 0 and above.
+The median ratio of 1:38 corroborates this finding, with UMAP being incredibly good at compartementalizing the clade statuses by Euclidean distance.
+While UMAP places all genetically similar strains by clade incredibly close together, UMAP also places similar clades very close to other clades, which makes it hard to define the differences between clades without the colorings.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.762 and an accuracy of 0.929, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.